lhw-1/rgbd-pathfinder/README.md

 RGBD-Pathfinder is a script that takes in an RGB / RGB-D Image, as well as a Goal Destination (represented by vector co-ordinates), and finds a traversable path and direction using obstacle detection and image segmentation.

+This project is currently in progress and has not been fully implemented.

 ---

 ## Installation